timescale/docs/ai/index.md

 ## Embedding models

-pgai on Timescale works with the most popular embedding models that have output vectors of 2,000 dimensions or less.
-Here are some popular choices for text embeddings:
+pgai on Timescale works with the most popular embedding models that have output vectors of 2,000 dimensions or less.:

 - [OpenAI embedding models](https://platform.openai.com/docs/guides/embeddings/): text-embedding-ada-002 is OpenAI's recommended embedding generation model.
-- [Sentence transformers](https://huggingface.co/sentence-transformers): Several popular open source models for embedding generation from text.
 - [Cohere representation models](https://docs.cohere.com/docs/models#representation): Cohere offers many models that can be used to generate embeddings from text in English or multiple languages.

-See the [HuggingFace Massive Text Embedding Benchmark (MTEB) Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) for more embedding model options.

 And here are some popular choices for image embeddings: